RECENT UPDATES:

 Create/Edit API Applications

-To create API Application credentials, click the 'CREATE NEW' button at the top of the page and configure the settings as per the below options:
+To create API Application credentials, click the 'CREATE NEW' button at the top of the page and configure the settings as per below.

 Option